GetResponse vs ActiveCampaign: Is it even close or an easy choice?

 If you're not code-savvy or knowledgeable about using WordPress, this is an excellent solution for those looking to get online quickly without a learning curve.

-This feature could be the one that sways it in your decision of choosing between GetResponse vs ActiveCampaign.
+This feature could be the one that sways your decision of choosing between GetResponse vs ActiveCampaign.
 It's an excellent solution for those who use webinars to sell, pre-sell, or educate their reader base.

 However, the webinar feature is only available for those on the ‘Plus' plan and above.